rwesterman/ff_bot/README.md

 ## Basic Usage

-This gives an overview of all the features of `ff_bot`
+This gives an overview of all the features of `utils`

 ### Environment Variables